How to Write a Business Plan step-by-step (template)

 • Explain how much money the business requires

-• Write down all your spendings on your business (equipment, employees, rent, programmes, outsourced people)
+• Write down all your spendings on your business (equipment, employee salaries, rent, programmes, outsourced people)

 • Sales